beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 From an architecture perspective the home screen can be split into 4 logical components:

 1. **Home screen**: a hybrid app that is in charge of fetching the home screen configuration for the tenant and dynamically displaying the widgets.
 2. **Widgets**: Vue.js components that are loaded dynamically by the home screen and rendered.
-If you are not familiar with Vue.js, we recommend reading up on it [here](https://vuejs.org/v2/guide/).
+If you are not familiar with Vue.js, we recommend checking out their [guide](https://vuejs.org/v2/guide/).
 3. **Configurations**: Tenant admins can not only configure which widgets are shown on the home screen but also specify input parameters to the widgets themselves.
 Configurations are also loaded by the home screen on start up.
 4. **HomeScreenSDK**: an SDK that glues everything together by allowing widgets to:
     * Register themselves onto the home screen